-Explainer videos are some of the most popular options around when it comes to creating useful content for your audience.
+An explainer video is one of the most popular options around when it comes to creating useful content for your audience.
 They can help you to explain the value of your product or service, or simply introduce customers to your brand.
 However, just because these videos need to be informative, doesn’t mean that they should be bland, dry, or boring.

 Sometimes, opportunities for video marketing content present themselves in the most unusual ways.
 For instance, Primate Supervisor for the Dallas Zoo, Ashley Orr, captured a video of a gorilla dancing and splashing around in a children’s pool.